How to Mount Tv in a College Dorm (Easy Process + No Holes)7 min read

 After removing the cord channel’s adhesive backing, connect the cable to the dashboard by running it through the cord channel.
 While you’re at it, shave off a few extra inches.

 You don’t have to brush the channels because they come in neutral tones to match the wall.
-You don’t have to color coordinate your room because you’re just staying in the dorm for a short time.
+You don’t have to color coordinate your room because you’re just staying in the dorm briefly.

 However, if you’d like to paint the cord channel, you can do so.
 Before adhering to the wall, apply a coat of paint.